What Are the Most Common Airbag Injuries?

 - Rupture inside the heart muscle

-- Eye injury such as rupture to the globe, retinal tear, corneal abrasion or conjunctivitis
+- Eye injuries such as rupture to the globe, retinal tear, corneal abrasion or conjunctivitis

 - Hearing loss or ear trauma

-- Trauma to the fetus of a pregnant women or puncture in the placenta
+- Trauma to the fetus of a pregnant woman or puncture in the placenta

 - Internal bleeding